 Applying for financial aid

-- To apply for financial aid at Geisinger Commonwealth, a student must complete the Free Application for Federal Student Aid (FAFSA) each year.
-The federal school code for Geisinger Commonwealth is G41672.
+To apply for financial aid at Geisinger College of Health Sciences, a student must complete the Free Application for Federal Student Aid (FAFSA) each year.
+The federal school code for Geisinger College is G41672.

 - Some private scholarships may also require the FAFSA information.
-Additional information about applying for financial aid can be found in the Geisinger Commonwealth Financial Aid Guidebook.
+Additional information about applying for financial aid can be found in the Financial Aid Guidebooks.

 In addition to completing the FAFSA, students interested in federal and/or institutional funding must:

-- Comply with Geisinger Commonwealth Satisfactory Academic Progress requirements that are published in the Financial Aid Guidebook and on this site.
+- Maintain Satisfactory Academic Progress requirements that are published in the Financial Aid Guidebooks.

 - Be a U.S. citizen, be an eligible non-citizen with a valid social security number, or have a Permanent Resident Visa.

 - Be accepted for admission or enrolled at least half-time.

 - Not be in default on any loan or owe a refund on any grant made under Title IV at any institution.
 If you are in default of federal loan, find more information regarding the Fresh Start program.

 - Have financial need, which is defined as the difference between the cost of attendance (COA) and the Student Aid Index (SAI) for most Geisinger College scholarships.